Specialized Use Cases¶

 Cooperative Driving Automation allows vehicles to coordinate actions such as lane merging, platooning, and emergency response through direct communication.
 These interactions are highly time-sensitive and safety-critical.
 Key risks:

-- Spoofed messages triggering incorrect maneuvers
+- Spoofed messages triggering incorrect manoeuvres

 - Unauthorized devices attempting to participate